-All businesses can suffer cashflow problems at times, despite proper planning and management.
-Thus, the risk of facing business debt and bankruptcy is as realistic as being successful.
+Despite proper planning and management, all businesses can suffer cash flow problems at times.
+So, the risk of facing business debt and bankruptcy is as realistic as being successful.

-DEALING WITH CREDITORS: There are many different types of business debt.
-Owing money will mean choosing the best option for dealing with a company debt.
+There are many different types of business debt.
+Owing money means choosing the best option for dealing with company debt.

 Information in this section lists the most common types of debts.
 The help guide covers topics including business debt and bankruptcy issues.

-Does a person or an organisation owe you money?
-Check the topics below which cover court claims for getting your money back.
-There is also further guidance on business insolvency and company liquidation.
+Does a person or organisation owe you money?
+If so, check the topics below which cover court claims for getting your money back.
+The guidance also explains business insolvency and company liquidation processes.

 The best option to choose during business insolvency varies.
 The company and its creditors will need to consider them all.
 Even so, the assets of the business (if any) and the business status will dictate the proper path to take.